vSphere Replication is compatible with certain other vSphere management features and other VMware software.

 On the source site, Storage DRS can move the disk files of replicated virtual machines with no impact on the ongoing replication.

 On the target site, you must register the vSphere Replication appliance with the vCenter Single Sign-On service to enable the communication between Storage DRS and the vSphere Replication Management server.
-See Register the vSphere Replication Appliance with vCenter Single Sign-On.
+See Configure the vSphere Replication Appliance to Connect to a vCenter Server.

 |vSAN datastore||Yes||You can use vSAN datastores as the source and target datastore when configuring replications.|